WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

-* Celery beat is now stroring the tasks schedule in the database, ``CELERY_BEAT_SCHEDULER`` and :setting:`django:INSTALLED_APPS` need to be changed for that.
+* Celery beat is now storing the tasks schedule in the database, ``CELERY_BEAT_SCHEDULER`` and :setting:`django:INSTALLED_APPS` need to be changed for that.
 * The deprecated VCS setting for credentials is no longer supported, see :ref:`up-4-14`.